gravitee-io/gravitee-platform-docs/docs/platform-overview/gravitee-essentials/api-fundamentals/web-apis.md

 ## Shift to microservices

 The popularity of web APIs is largely due to the [shift from monolithic applications to microservices](https://www.gravitee.io/blog/what-are-microservices-how-do-they-enhance-web-applications).
 While [not always a superior architecture](https://www.primevideotech.com/video-streaming/scaling-up-the-prime-video-audio-video-monitoring-service-and-reducing-costs-by-90), microservices replaced many monolithic applications because not all aspects of a project scale in parallel.
-Microservices enable cloud-native applications through the functional separation and independent scaling of each runtime, and web APIs provide this distributed architecture a means of reliable communication through a standardized contract for network interfacing
+Microservices enable cloud-native applications through the functional separation and independent scaling of each runtime, and web APIs provide distributed architectures a means of reliable communication via standardized contracts for network interfacing.

 The underlying framework powering web APIs is quite complicated.
 Web APIs rely on communication protocols to deliver information to intended recipients, and network data must be serialized into data-interchange format for transport.
 In addition, API design and documentation should adhere to both an architecture and a specification.&#x20;